diehydra1/Hydroclimatic_Geospatial_Trend_Analysis/README.md

 ![](/Mann%20Kendall%20trend%20analysis/M_K_Test_Q-1_Seasonal.png)

 ![](/Mann%20Kendall%20trend%20analysis/M_K_Test_Q-2_Seasonal.png)

+The R script can either be sourced in main R script or run independently.
+Parameters to Update-
+Before running the script, the following needs to be updated:

+`Lu`: List of directories containing .hru files.

+`luc_all`: Data frame containing HRU and SUBBASIN information.

+`ifolder`: Input folder path for temporary operations.

+`ofolder`: Output folder path for final files.

+Sample Function Definitions-
+For custom functions used (`sub_character()`, `hru_character()`, `hru_general()`, `dm()`), please refer to their respective source code for functionality.

 ## Acknowledgements
 The script development and automated analysis are part of the research work for the MSc.
 Thesis, BMBF project SpreeWasser: N, aimed at developing innovative Integrated Water Resources Management (IWRM) tools and strategies